gurdasss/Pixel-Adventure-1/README.md

 ---

 ## 6. Visual Style
-*Describe the art style (e.g., pixel art, cartoonish, realistic).*
-**Example**: “Pixel art with bright colors and a whimsical design.”
+Pixel art with cute looking character skins and fruits.

 ---

 ## 7. Level Design
-*Outline your approach to level design.
-What will the levels consist of?*
+The difficulty of the level will get tough incrementally.
-- **Level 1**: Basic flapping mechanic with few obstacles.
+- **Level 1**: ...
-- **Level 2**: Introduces moving asteroids to increase difficulty.
+- **Level 2**: ...

 ---